Rebecca Navid, Owner Built With Bec Fitness Coaching

 the O team

 One of the biggest challenges for The Holy O was the demands of motherhood.
 Many women take a break or leave the theatre completely once becoming mothers.
 Rather than let motherhood stall The Holy O, Lauren and Amelia made a conscious decision to embrace motherhood as part of the process.
-This perspective gave the women a creative outlet and voice amidst the demands of family and motherhood.
+This perspective gave the two a creative outlet and voice amidst the demands of family and motherhood.
 While supporting women is a focus, The Holy O will always accept the help of a gentleman.
 Lauren and Amelia would not be able to create The Holy O without the loving support of their husbands.